We’ll never sell your information to a third party

 – how you can make a complaint about a privacy breach.

 You do not have to give us your personal information.
-However, if you choose not to, we may not be able to provide you with our products or services or more information about them.
+However, if you choose not to, we may not be able to provide you with information or access to our services or the products we promote.

 We will not disclose information we collect about you to any third parties without your prior consent.
 Similarly, we will not sell any information we collect about you.